Battle of Kolwezi

-The Battle of Kolwezi was an airborne operation by French and Belgian airborne forces that took place in May 1978 in Zaire during the Shaba II invasion of Zaire by the Front for the National Liberation of the Congo (FLNC).
+The Battle of Kolwezi (Bataille de Kolwezi) was an airborne operation by French and Belgian airborne forces that took place in May 1978 in Zaire during the Shaba II invasion of Zaire by the Front for the National Liberation of the Congo (FLNC).
 It aimed at rescuing European and Zairean hostages held by FLNC rebels after they conquered the city of Kolwezi.
 The operation succeeded with the liberation of the hostages and light military casualties.

 Context

 Situation of Kolwezi

 The city of Kolwezi is situated in the ore-rich region of Shaba (now Lualaba), in the South-East of Zaire (now the Democratic Republic of the Congo).
 In 1978, the city held 100,000 inhabitants in a 40 km^{2} urban area, with city quarters, separated by hills.
 It is a strategic spot, as it lies on important roads and railroad lines that link Lubumbashi to Dilolo.
 There is an airport 6 km from the center of the city.